 Always.
 Manage.
 Your.
 Risk.

 If you manage your risk, sure, there will still be losses.

-But the idea of risk management isn’t to stop yourself from every losing money.
+But the idea of risk management isn’t to stop yourself from ever losing money.
 The point is to minimize your losses, so your profit margin is much larger.

 Every loss takes away from your profit size.
 If you reduce your losses, you are increasing your profits.

-Stop loss orders are excellent for minimizing losses in the case your trade goes wrong.
+Stop-loss orders are excellent for minimizing losses in case your trade goes wrong.

 There are two kinds: stop market and trailing stop orders.